dotprofile/xbox-pico-postout/README.md

 <img width="468" alt="{8BF52CF4-7CEC-4F10-8FEB-6D420F0D2A90}" src="https://github.com/user-attachments/assets/982f821d-9967-4800-a7b3-5ee8c9a57489" />

+The sections are broken up just like the table, the final portion of a message could mean "If I am stuck here, then this is a potential cause" not neccesarily a definitive statement.
+You should make your judgement based on the last post code encountered.

+Ie, post code 0x79 is pretty much fully booted to dash

 Thanks to the nice person who made the reddit post and the great people at Xenon Library.